Digital advertisers continue to suffer massive losses every year — about 97% of marketing budgets go to waste because

 Most digital marketers still practice trial and error strategies when it comes to post-click optimization.
 Advertising technology has made significant advancements in recent years because you can now micro-target ads, optimize and personalize them, and even create ads at scale.
 The same isn’t true for post-click experiences.

 Post-click optimization has been neglected, which is why most marketers fail to convert a huge chunk of visitors who click their ads.

 What is post-click optimization?

-Post-click optimization is everything that happens between the ad click and the conversion.
-It starts with an optimized landing page after the ad click and ends with a personalized thank you page and thank you email.
-In its entirety, it is a marketing process that enables you to create, optimize, and personalize post-click experiences at scale to maximize conversions.
+Post-click optimization (PCO) is everything that happens between the ad click and the conversion.
+It begins with an optimized post-click landing page and ends with a personalized thank you page and email.
+In its entirety, the process enables marketers to create, optimize, and personalize post-click experiences at scale to maximize conversions:

 The post-click landing page should be designed as a natural extension of the ad clicked.
 Each element on the page should notify the visitor they’ve landed at the right place, and that the offer they wanted is only a CTA click away.

 To demonstrate, iperceptions’s post-click experience is set up for conversion very well.
 The ad promotes their buyer’s kit and sends people to the post-click landing page that follows:

-- The ad and landing page headline are identical.
+- The ad and post-click landing page headline are identical.

-- The same image is included on both ad and landing page, which previews the offer.
+- The same image is included on both ad and post-click landing page, which previews the offer.